-Usually, yes.
-In our experience, no matter how strong your case, and no matter how valid your claim, insurance companies will try to take advantage of you.
-If they perceive that you are unrepresented, they will try to settle your claim quickly and cheaply.
-Most of the time you will fare better with an attorney.
-If we at Maxwell Graham believe that you will be better off on your own, we will be honest and tell you this.
+In our experience, regardless how valid your claim may be, insurance companies will try to take advantage of you.
+If they perceive you are unrepresented, they will try to settle your claim quickly and cheaply.
+You will fare better with legal representation.
+If Maxwell Graham believes you will be better off on your own; we will honestly tell you.

 What should I do after I am injured in a car accident?